 “Really?
 Hehehe!”
 Naleen giggled, hearing the absurdity of it.

-Kaidus was relaxing by the window with a book.
-Beside him, Anise quietly sat, reading one of her own.
+Kaidus quietly relaxed himself by the window with a book.
+Beside him, Anise sat silently while reading one of her own.

 The Arms competition had ended three days ago.